John Humffreys Parry: Early life

 The son of John Humffreys Parry the antiquarian (1786–1825), he was born in London on 24 January 1816.
 He received a commercial education at the Philological School, Marylebone, and spent a short time in a merchant's office in London; but then took a post in the printed-book department in the British Museum.
 He attended lectures at the Aldersgate Institution and studied for the bar.

 Legal career

 Parry was called to the bar in June 1843 at the Middle Temple.
 On the home circuit he built up a good criminal business, principally at the Old Bailey and the Middlesex sessions.
 Appointment as a serjeant-at-law, in June 1856, led him to success also in the civil courts.
 He was also largely employed in compensation cases, especially for the London, Brighton, and South Coast Railway.

 Parry obtained a patent of precedence in 1864 from Lord Westbury, and then led the home circuit.
 In November 1878 he was elected a bencher of the Middle Temple.
-His best-known cases were the trial of Manning in 1849; of Franz Müller, for the murder of Mr. Briggs, in October 1864; the Overend and Gurney prosecution in 1869; the indictment of Arthur Orton the Tichborne claimant, in 1873–4; and Whistler v.
+His best-known cases were the trial of Marie Manning and her husband in 1849; the defence of Thomas Smethurst for murdering Isabella Bankes, in July and August 1859; of Franz Müller for the murder of Thomas Briggs, in October 1864; the Overend and Gurney prosecution in 1869; the indictment of Arthur Orton the Tichborne claimant, in 1873–4; and Whistler v.
 Ruskin in November 1878.
+Vanity Fair published a caricature of Parry on 13 December 1873.